 Among the legends from the 1920s to the 1970s Herrington has captured in his book “The Climbers” are:

-- Gwen Moffet, who he calls an “early bohemian and a climber though and though,”
+- Gwen Moffet, who he calls an “early bohemian and a climber through and through,”

 - Jim Bridwell, “climbing’s original pirate,” pictured above,